 Currency risk arises because of fluctuations in exchange rates.
 The Corporation conducts a significant portion of its business activities in foreign currencies, primarily in U.S. dollars.
 The assets, liabilities, revenue and expenses that are denominated in foreign currencies will be affected by changes in the exchange rate between the Canadian dollar and these foreign currencies.
-The Corporation's bank debt and most of the manufacturing materials are sourced in U.S. dollars; and also a significant portion of the headcount and operations are in now located in United States, providing a natural economic hedge for a portion of the Corporation's currency risk.
+The Corporation's bank debt and most of the manufacturing materials are sourced in U.S. dollars; and a portion of the headcount and operations are located in the United States, providing a natural economic hedge for a portion of the Corporation's currency risk.

-In addition, net realized gain for foreign exchange forward contracts designated as cash flow hedges that were settled during the year ended November 30, 2021 of \$1,250 (year ended November 30, 2020 - net realized loss of \$1,082) was recorded in sales in the consolidated statements of earnings.
+In addition, net realized gain for foreign exchange forward contracts designated as cash flow hedges that were settled during the year ended November 30, 2022 of 270 (year ended November 30, 2021 - net realized gain of 1,250) was recorded in sales in the consolidated statements of earnings.